 If you don’t arrive at a resolution with your initial collection efforts, additional calls and letters may be necessary.
 At this point, you could either continue collection efforts in-house or outsource the process to a collection agency.

 Continuing collection efforts on your own could be successful; it could also result in a strain on your relationship with the consumer.
 To ensure that your consumers want to continue doing business with you after resolving their account, learn how to take a compassionate approach.
 IC System offers an eBook on the subject called Why Nice People Collect Bad Debt.

 When you outsource collection activity, you can save your business time and considerable expense.
-Using the Recovery Plus plan mentioned above allows you to customize your collection process.
+Using an IC System collection product allows you to customize your collection process.
 If you want accounts to receive phone calls, letters, and optional credit reporting in a particular timeframe, or if you want to manually select the accounts that will move into the second phase of collections, you have those options.

 Working with a third-party agency allows you the freedom to grow your business while they recover your revenue for you.
 Plus, if you hire a proven expert with an A+ BBB rating, you can rest assured that they will recover your delinquent accounts in a professional manner.

 Step 4: Stick to Your Timeline